Minerest/gcp_hackathon_project/README.md

 # gcp_hackathon_project
-City Smart app for dodging crime
+App name: Watchout!

+The main Branch is currently dev.
+It will be merged to master sometime soon.
+4-18-2019

 File Structure:
-    The main function is located under ./flask_app.py The data we currently read from is under ./json_updated.json The testing scripts are under ./tests/*
+    The main functions are located under ./flask_app.py The database connection objects are under ./modals.py The data we currently read from is from a MySQL server.
+    The testing scripts are under ./tests/*
-        ./stress_test.py http://127.0.0.1/ is the format for the command line argument.
+        ./stress_test.py [IP ADDRESS] [PORT] is the format for the command line argument.
 You can add any ip address you'd like